 An Electronic Journal for Visual Studies

-The Journal of South African and American Comparitive Studies
+Safundi, The Journal of South African and American Comparative Studies

 Safundi is a peer-reviewed quarterly publication dedicated to comparing the histories, cultures, and modern experiences of the United States of America and the Republic of South Africa.